PowerDigitalMedia/ffmpeg-create-thumbnail/README.md

 ## Description

-Multi function document that creates a thumbnail from a video.
-After the create action the thumbnail is uploaded to Amazon S3 bucket
+Multi function document that creates a thumbnail from a video using FFMpeg.
+After the create action the thumbnail is uploaded to Amazon S3 bucket.